-An administered rate is not like a floating rate, movements in which are directly linked to LIBOR.
+An administered rate is not like a floating rate, movements in which are directly linked to benchmarks, such as LIBOR.

 The administered rate can be changed at the discretion of the lender.

-A 1 per cent change in interest rates impacts income on the assets with a floating rate by £1.6 million (2018: £0.6 million).
-A 1 per cent change in interest rates impacts debt expense on the liabilities with a floating rate by £2.0 million (2018: £0.5 million).
+A 1 per cent change in interest rates impacts income on the assets with a floating rate by £2.7 million (2019: £2.2 million).

+A 1 per cent change in interest rates impacts debt expense on the liabilities with a floating rate by £2.7 million (2019: £2.0 million).

-(c) Currency risk
+(b) Currency risk

 Currency risk is the risk that the value of net assets will fluctuate due to changes in foreign exchange rates.
 Relevant risk variables are generally movements in the exchange rates of non-functional currencies in which the Group holds financial assets and liabilities.
-The assets of the Group are invested in Credit Assets and other investments including unquoted equities which are denominated in Pounds Sterling and Euros.
+The assets of the Group are invested in Credit Assets and other investments including unquoted equities which are denominated in Pounds Sterling and other currencies.
 Accordingly, the value of such assets may be affected favourably or unfavourably by fluctuations in currency rates.
-The Group hedges currency exposure between Pounds Sterling and Euros.
+The Group hedges currency exposure between Pounds Sterling and other currencies